kakubei/kakubei.github.io/_posts/2014-04-12-setup-git-push.md

 ## Coming Soon
 In a next installment I shall reveal the secrets to all the changes I made to this blog so you can be as cool as me ;)

+---

+Thanks to [Joshua Lande](http://joshualande.com/jekyll-github-pages-poole/) for pointing me to this variation of the [Jekyll](http://jekyllrb.com) blog software.